styleguidist/react-styleguidist/docs/FAQ.md

 * See available [theme variables](https://github.com/styleguidist/react-styleguidist/blob/master/src/styles/theme.js).
 * Styles use [JSS syntax](https://github.com/cssinjs/jss/blob/master/docs/json-api.md).
-* [Check sources](https://github.com/styleguidist/react-styleguidist/tree/master/src/rsg-components) to find component and style names.
+* Use your browser’s developer tools to find component and style names.
+For example class name `.rsg--Logo--logo` corresponds to an example above.

 ## How to change the layout of a style guide?